 Students pursuing a dual degree must file the Program of Study form for each program in the Graduate College simultaneously.
 Eligibility requirements for both degrees must be met at time of POS submission.
 All forms must be approved by the Graduate College before the student will be authorized to begin the non-thesis examination or thesis defense for either program.

 Comprehensive exams are graded as Satisfactory/Unsatisfactory.
-A student must receive a grade of satisfactory on all three exam questions to receive a grade of satisfactory on the comprehensive exam.
+A student must receive a grade of satisfactory on both exam questions to receive a grade of satisfactory on the comprehensive exam.

 A student has failed the first attempt of the comprehensive exams may attempt the exam a second time.